kubernetes/test-infra/prow/more_prow.md

 ## Handle scale

 If your Prow instance operates on a lot of GitHub repos or runs lots of jobs you should review the ["Scaling Prow"](/prow/scaling.md) guide for tips and best practices.

+## Private Front end

+If you want to create a private Deck instnace that contains a subset of prowjobs, you should review the ["Private Deck"](/prow/private_deck.md) guide.